Arctic Technology research at UNIS

 UNIS professor Aleksey Marchenko is project leader.

-Project leader: UNIS professor Aleksey Marchenko
+UNIS hosts AOCEC and professor Aleksey Marchenko is project leader.

 Download project flyer (PDF)